 The assessment would also benefit from evidence of how the consultations undertaken have informed the analysis.
-The population needs assessment has clearly informed some of the health 'topics'.
-What have the other consultations on the budget and hard to reach groups told us about people's well-being and public services?
+The population needs assessment has clearly informed some of the health 'topics' - what have the other consultations on the budget and hard to reach groups told us about people's well-being and public services?

-The way the sections have been set out for the 35 topics is positive, providing a structure which can be populated with new data as it emerges, under the headings: what is happening now, what we know or can predict about the future.
-This approach could be developed by considering further questions for the assessment and your well-being planning such as: what have the consultations told us?
-What does this tell us about well-being?
-Are current approaches adequate?
-What further activity is needed?
-What collective action can address this issue?
+The way the sections have been set out for the 35 topics is positive, providing a structure which can be populated with new data as it emerges, under the headings:

+what is happening now; what we know or can predict about the future; This approach could be developed by considering further questions for the assessment and your well-being planning such as: what have the consultations told us? what does this tell us about well-being? are current approaches adequate? what further activity is needed?; what collective action can address this issue?

 Clearly there is variability in the quality of the input to this 'frame' at present, and in some areas needs to be improved (see specific comments below).
-The following paragraphs provide more specific feedback across all 35 topics under a number of common 'themes':
+The following paragraphs provide more specific feedback across all 35 topics under a number of common 'themes'

-Significance to Flintshire and the impact on well-being - Some sections could be improved by more clearly interpreting the significance of the issue to the local area.
-These sections provide generic descriptions of why things matter, with limited interpretation for the locality, e.g.

-Comisiynydd Cenedlaethau'r Dyfodol Cymru Siambrau'r Farchnad, 5-7 Heol Eglwys Fair Caerdydd, CF10 1AT climate change, fuel poverty, best start in life, dementia and healthy lifestyles, poverty and deprivation.
-How do these 'topics' manifest themselves in Flintshire and what are their implications to well-being for particular communities?
+significance to Flintshire and the impact on well-being - some sections could be improved by more clearly interpreting the significance of the issue to the local area.
+These sections provide generic descriptions of why things matter, with limited interpretation for the locality e.g. climate change; fuel poverty; best start in life; dementia and healthy lifestyles; poverty and deprivation.
+How do these 'topics' manifest themselves in Flintshire- and what are their implications to well-being for particular communities?